 - Plan ahead and know who to contact if you have a problem, this can help to reduce anxiety.
 It's also important to make sure you have enough prescription medicine for this time as pharmacies may have amended opening hours.

 - If you are having treatment over this period, consider having a low-key day on December 25 and plan a celebration at the end of treatment.

-• Tell your loved ones how you’re feeling, rather than pretending to be strong.
-By letting them know how you feel, they are able to show their support.
-This will help you all feel closer during this special time of year.
+- Tell your loved ones how you're feeling, rather than pretending to be strong.
+By letting them know how you feel, they're able to show their support.

-For confidential cancer-related information and support, contact our experienced cancer nurses on 13 11 20.
-The normal hours of service for 13 11 20 are Monday to Friday from 9am – 5pm.
+But sometimes, you might prefer to speak to someone anonymously.
+For confidential cancer-related information and support, contact our experienced Cancer Nurses on 13 11 20.
+The normal hours of service for 13 11 20 are Monday to Friday from 9am - 5pm.